What is an MCP Server? (Introduction to the Ecosystem)

-- 20+ reference servers, which are the built‑in examples demonstrating core MCP protocol features.
+- 20+ Reference Servers: Built‑in examples demonstrating core protocol features.

-- 115+ official integrations that are production‑quality servers maintained by platform vendors.
+- 115+ Official Integrations: Production‑quality servers maintained by platform vendors.

 Understanding the Problem